'The Big Fella' Highlights Babe Ruth's Spot As First Celebrity Sports Star

 "People leave them all the time — a hot dog in a bun," the cemetery superintendent told the Times.
 At the modern peak of the Yankees-Sox rivalry, the 2004 American League Championship Series, someone delivered a pizza to Ruth's grave.

 Why does a baseball player who retired 83 years ago and died 70 years ago inspire such a personal connection in 2018?
-Because, as Jane Leavy details in her new biography The Big Fella, Ruth wasn't just the first baseball superstar.
+Because, as Jane Leavy details in her new biography, The Big Fella, Ruth wasn't just the first baseball superstar.
 He was also a movie star, a vaudeville performer, a barnstormer, a pitchman for every conceivable product, and a nationally syndicated newspaper columnist.
 He was the first celebrity of the mass media era.

 Early in the book, Leavy rattles off 58 different nicknames Ruth went by.
 There are the usuals, of course: the Babe, the Bambino, the Sultan of Swat.
 There's also the Bizoo of Bang, the Mastodomic Mauler and — my new favorite — the Swattingist Swatter of Swatdom.